jleeothon/urlmodel/README.md

 # django-urlmodel

-A framework for creating rich URLs for a Django model.
+Creating rich and dry URLs for a Django model.

 ## Introduction